MoiseMoussetafa/robotics_initiation_chacalsixpattes/0-Simulation/README.md

 ```

 ## sim2
-This file is specially used for basic simulations on a single arm and is not useful for hexapod simulation use
+This file is specially used for basic simulations on a single arm and is not useful for hexapod simulation use.
 ```bash
 python3 sim2.py -m direct
 ```